• Skip to primary navigation

 • Cover and set in the refrigerator to soak overnight.

-• In the morning, take the french toast casserole out of the oven 30 minutes before baking.
+• In the morning, take the french toast casserole out of the refrigerator 30 minutes before baking.
 Preheat the the oven to 350°F / 175°C.

-• Bake in the middle of the oven for about 55 minutes.
+• Remove the cover.
+Bake in the middle of the oven for about 55 minutes.
 The Baked Stuffed French Toast Casserole is done when there's no more liquid left and the egg is set.

 • Remove from the oven and allow to cool for 5 minutes before serving.